Zarkopafilis/Random-Notes/README.md

 - Study/Learn too many stuff a day.
 You will forget most of them, don't do it!
 - Try to learn something quickly.
 Dude... it takes time!
 - Have low self-confidence
+- Never waste a day without revising something you have forgot or learn something new!
+- Don't be afraid to try out new stuff, it may seem hard at first , but you will get the hang of it, soon!

 Super amazing source for video tutorials: http://www.thenewboston.org --> Is good till some point.
 Then you are on your own and stuff get harder